Brit Manuela Flaunts Insane Figure In Skintight Workout Top And Black Leggings

 The 26-year-old internet sensation was snapped in an outdoor parking lot in Los Angeles, per the post’s geotag.
 The seven-slide series showed her striking numerous sultry poses that flaunted her famous physique from different angles.

-In the first image, she stood with the front of her figure facing the camera as she had one leg in front of the other.
-She placed her left hand on her locks and her right hand in her pocket.
+In the first image, she stood with the front of her figure facing the camera as she placed one leg in front of the other.
+She positioned her left hand on her locks and her right hand in her pocket.
 She looked away from the camera’s lens.

-The second and third frames displayed her as she grabbed on her bottoms with both hands and smiled widely.
+The second and third frames displayed her as she grabbed her bottoms with both hands and smiled widely.
 She cocked one hip out in the fourth snapshot and posed from her backside in the fifth.
-The sixth image showed her figure from the left side as she propped her derriere out.
+The sixth image showed her figure from the left side as she popped her derriere out.
 She posed from her front once more in the seventh slide.

 She wore her long, dark hair in two pigtails that were styled in braids.
-Some side-bangs also fell around her temples.
+Some side bangs also fell around her temples.
 Her short nails looked to be perfectly manicured with a light pink polish.

 Her fit form was on show in a scanty ensemble from Cheeky Peachy, an online clothing company that specializes in loungewear.
 Her skintight black top featured two thin straps that went over her shoulders and a low-cut neckline that revealed a bit of cleavage.
 The cropped number also highlighted her sculpted core as it reached just below her chest.
 She combined the top with black high-waisted leggings that accentuated her hips and pert booty.

-She finished the look with a pair of white sneakers, and accessorized with a necklace and an Apple Watch.
+She finished the look with a pair of white sneakers and accessorized with a necklace and an Apple Watch.

 In the post’s caption, Brit promoted and tagged Cheeky Peachy.
 She also provided her followers with a discount code for their products.